 Local community celebrations during NAIDOC Week are encouraged and often organised by communities, government agencies, local councils, schools and workplaces.

-2016 NAIDOC Week Celebrations will be taking place from 5-11 November.
+2017 NAIDOC Week Celebrations will be taking place from Friday 10 to Saturday 18 November.

 The theme for 2017 is to be advised with the Program currently being finalised

 Wherever you live, you can take part in NAIDOC Week celebrations.
 To find out about NAIDOC Week activities in your area, contact your nearest Council.
 For Orange City Council contact the Community Development Officer, Lynda Bowtell, on LBowtell@orange.nsw.gov.au or phone 6393 8973.